 State Minimum Wage Rates - 2019

-According to EPI, Arizona, California, Colorado, Delaware, Illinois, Maine, Maryland, Massachusetts, Michigan, Minnesota, Missouri, Montana, New Jersey, New Mexico, New York, Ohio, Rhode Island, South Dakota, Vermont, Virginia, Washington State increased their minimum wage requirements in 2022.
+According to DOL, Alaska, Arizona, California, Colorado, Delaware, Hawaii, Illinois, Maine, Maryland, Massachusetts, Michigan, Minnesota, Missouri, Montana, Nebraska, New Jersey, New Mexico, Ohio, Rhode Island, South Dakota, Vermont, Virginia, Washington, D.C., and Washington states increased their minimum wage requirements in 2023.

 What states have the lowest minimum wage?